Mvalentino92/Math_4_Glory/README.md

 # Math_4_Glory
 Some functions I wrote purely for the practice of writing them.

+**AreaCombo.java:** Consider a game, in which you have two types of powers, A and B and there are 3 types of Areas X, Y and Z. Every second you have to switch between these areas, each area has specific properties by which your power A and power B increase or decrease.
+We need to keep choosing areas in such a way that our survival time is maximized.
+Survival time ends when any of the powers, A or B reaches less than 0.

 **BigInt.py** Simulates "pen and paper" math by storing individual digits of a numbers in arrays.
 Has two functions.
 One for addition, and one for multiplication.The multiplication function simply calls the addition function over and over while updating the arrays.

 **BinomialCoefficient.java:** Takes n and k as input, and uses Pascals Triangle to dynamically calculate the result.